 Poster Volksbühne Berlin

-represents the Volksbühne located at Rosa-Luxemburg-Platz (Rosa Luxemburg Square).
+The Poster Volksbühne Berlin represents the theatre “Volksbühne”.
+It’s located at Rosa-Luxemburg-Platz (Rosa Luxemburg Square): map.

 I drew this urban sketch on the 26th of May 2010 directly at the location in Berlin-Mitte.

 As a technique I applied wash drawing (ink and water).

 And the artistic tools that I used for this illustration are:

 - a sketchbook (Watercolour Paper- fine grain, Format 31 x 22 cm -12,20″ x 8,66″-, 280 g/m2 -140 lb.in2-)

 - a calligraphic pen (“Pilot Parallel Pen”- 2.4 mm)